 Pat Matranga

-In addition to commissioned work, Matranga continues to explore sculptural wood forms that push the boundaries of traditional woodturning.
+In addition to her commissioned work, Pat continues to explore sculptural wood art, creating expressive pieces that push the boundaries of traditional woodturning while celebrating the natural beauty and character of wood.

-Matranga’s work and career have been featured on national and regional television programs, including HGTV and local television stations, as well as in publications such as Southern Living and American Woodturner, the journal of the American Association of Woodturners.
-She received first place in an international woodturning competition, with the winning piece Family with Rights featured in American Woodturner.
-Her work has also been presented in a solo exhibition at The Parthenon in Nashville.
+Pat’s work has been featured on HGTV, regional television programs, Southern Living, and American Woodturner, the journal of the American Association of Woodturners.
+She received First Place in an international woodturning competition, with her winning piece, Family with Rights, featured in American Woodturner.
+Her work has also been exhibited in a solo exhibition at The Parthenon in Nashville.